【Finished】2022 Foundation Designated Research Project Research Report Meeting

 ・Online (Zoom)

-3. Content of the report
+3. Contents of the report

-of the Kyoto brand in attracting international students ~Development of a model case based on the University Consortium Kyoto~ (FY2020 issue)
+~Development of a model case based on the University Consortium Kyoto~ (2020 project)

 4. How to apply

-If you would like to participate, please apply using the application form below by Friday, February 25.
+If you would like to participate, please apply using the application form below by Friday, February 25th.

 E-mail: shitei-kadai-ml [at] consortium.or.jp

-*Please change [at] to @
+Please change ※[at] to @

 1. Date & Time: Tuesday, March 3, 2020 14:30~16:30 (Achievement Report Meeting)